My Alphorn Explorations

 Fast forward to 2019, 47 years since I last played in a group.

 With the prospect of entering retirement in 2021, I decided during the summer of 2019 to rent a trumpet, start practicing, and get myself back into playing by joining a local amateur band or orchestra by 2021 or 2022.
 I loved the rental trumpet and decided to purchase it.
 It's a beautifully refurbished Olds Special Vintage trumpet built in 1969 in Fullerton, CA -- during my Sophomore or Junior year at Pasadena High School (Pasadena is just 35 miles from Fullerton) -- so it was like coming home to my trumpet roots.
 I found some old trumpet books that I have carried around over the years and began a renewed process of developing an embouchure that is capable of producing musical tones.
+I also now have a trumpet teacher who offers online instruction.

 Retirement Trip Planning